-Prison guards, inmate, treated for drug exposure
+Ohio prison guards, nurses inmate, treated for drug exposure

-CHILLICOTHE, Ohio (AP) — Officials say more than 20 people at an Ohio prison have been treated for possible drug exposure.
+CHILLICOTHE, Ohio (AP) — Prison guards and nurses were among two dozen people treated for possible drug exposure inside an Ohio prison Wednesday, the state highway patrol said.

-State Highway Patrol spokesman Lt.
-Robert Sellers says 23 staff members at Ross Correctional Institution and one inmate began showing signs of a drug overdose Wednesday about 9 a.m.
+The individuals, who included one inmate, started showing symptoms of an overdose around 9 a.m. at Ross Correctional Institution, said patrol spokesman Lt.
+Robert Sellers.

-Sellers says the inmate and staff members, including several guards and nurses, have been administered naloxone.
-The drug is used to combat overdoses caused by opioids such as heroin or fentanyl.
+They were administered naloxone, a drug used to combat overdoses caused by opioids such as heroin or fentanyl.
 The prison is about 44 miles (71 kilometers) south of Columbus.
+Sellers said the patrol made 300 doses of naloxone available if needed.

-Sellers says inmates in the unit where the exposure occurred were evacuated and a hazmat team will clear it.
-He said it’s too early to tell what the substance was.
+Contraband fentanyl, a powerful synthetic opioid, is suspected, possibly dispersed into the air by a fan, said Sellers, who emphasized investigators were still trying to determine what happened.

 Most Read Nation & World Stories